12 Things You Must Do to Get a Junior Web Developer Job in 2021

 12. Repeat the Process

 The brilliant thing about junior web developer jobs (and web developer jobs in general) is that your code speaks for you more than what’s on your resume.
 If you don’t get a job offer from your interview, keep going.
 Work on projects to add to your portfolio.
-The more you have in your portfolio, the stronger your coding skills will looks and—more importantly—be.
+The more you have in your portfolio, the stronger your coding skills will look and — more importantly — be.
 By the next interview, you’ll be an even stronger candidate.

-Junior web developers are people just starting their careers in the web development industry, but entry level web developer jobs are still a lucrative jumping off point.
+While full stack developers make the most, entry level web developer jobs are still a lucrative jumping off point.

 Wondering exactly what a junior web developer salary looks like?

-According to Indeed, the average entry-level junior developer salary for front end web developers is $61,512 a year working full-time in the United States (a number that eventually jumps up to over $108,000 yearly for web developers with more than three years of experience).
+According to Indeed, the average entry-level junior developer salary for front end web developers is $63,486 a year working full-time in the United States ( a number that eventually jumps up to over $104,670 yearly for web developers with more than three years of experience).
 For an even deeper dive on what to expect from a junior web developer salary, check out our Salary Series article, “How Much Does a Web Developer Make?”

 Junior Web Developer Skills You Can Start With